Skip to main content

 Authentication Type

-The Authenticate/Finish tab provides fields for you to enter your authentication values and authenticate the step.
+The Authenticate/Finish tab provides fields for you to enter any credentials to authenticate the step.
 These fields change dependent on the Authentication Type and Authentication Values that you select on the Setup tab.

 For more information on authenticating connectors, you can view the Authentication section of the Cyclr documentation.